 The action illustration on the back of Buzz-Off’s card was done by Errol McCarthy.
 There are actually two different versions of the illustration on the printed cardbacks.
 Both of them are different from an earlier take that Errol drew that was not used.
 I’ll show them in what I believe is the order of design.
 You can see that Buzz-Off starts off with feet that are quite bird-like in the line art version below:

-Cards marked “NEW!” on the front often feature the illustration below on the back, which is similar to the illustration above, but with feet that are a bit closer to the shape of the toy:
+Cards marked “NEW!” on the front (representing the early release cards) often feature the illustration below on the back, which is similar to the illustration above, but with feet that are a bit closer to the shape of the toy:

 The more common version of the cardback illustration has feet that are closer still to the look of the toy, with thicker toes and clearer delineation between claws and feet.
 The image is also flipped in mirror image from the original.